-Both, Fig. 106 and Table 22, provide the expected count rate of the OM, in counts per second, for mag stars of various types, with the different filters introduced above.
-These numbers were obtained under the assumption of a perfect, i.e., deadtime-free and coincidence loss-free, detector, and with an aperture radius of () for optical (UV) filters.
+Both, Fig. 106 and Table 20, provide the expected count rate of the OM, in counts per second, for mag stars of various types, with the different filters introduced above.
+These numbers were obtained under the assumption of a perfect detector, i.e., free of deadtime and coincidence loss, and without time sensitivity degradation, and with an aperture radius of () for optical (UV) filters.

-where is the count rate of an mag star of the same spectral type than the target, and and are the and the count rate of the target of interest, respectively.
+where is the count rate of an mag star of the same spectral type as the target, and and are the and the count rate of the target of interest, respectively.

-However, OM deadtime and coincidence losses must be taken into account.
-For the 20th magnitude stars in Fig. 106 and Table 22, OM coincidence losses are negligible.
-Losses become significant for a point source at a count rate of about 10 counts s (about 10% coincidence).
+However, OM deadtime and coincidence losses must be taken into account, for instance using SAS.
+For the 20th magnitude stars in Fig. 106 and Table 20, OM coincidence losses are negligible.
+Losses become significant for a point source at a count rate of about 10 counts s (about 10% coincidence) for a full frame exposure.

 The correction is approximated by the following formula: